mooreds/stamplay-hackernews/README.md

 Lets see one-by-one how they are configured:

 ### User
-the app leverages Facebook Login to provide an easy login to its users.
-In order to activate yours you need to get an APPID and APPSecret on [Facebook Developer's portal](http://developers.facebook.com/apps), create an app and add Stamplay.com as authorized domain as you can see in the pic below.
+The app leverages Facebook Login to provide an easy login to its users.
+In order to activate yours you need to get an APPID and APPSecret on [Facebook Developer's portal](http://developers.facebook.com/apps), create an app and add stamplayapp.com as authorized domain as you can see in the pic below.

 ![Facebook app settings](https://blog.stamplay.com/wp-content/uploads/2014/07/Schermata-2014-07-22-alle-17.43.24.png "Facebook app settings")